Yelp/paasta/docs/source/installation/getting_started.rst

   make itest_xenial
   sudo dpkg -i dist/paasta-tools*.deb

-This package must be installed anywhere the PaaSTA CLI and on the kube nodes.
+This package must be installed anywhere the PaaSTA CLI is needed and on the kube nodes.

 Once installed, ``paasta_tools`` reads global configuration from ``/etc/paasta/``.
 This configuration is in key/value form encoded as JSON.
 All files in ``/etc/paasta``